julien-sebire/jsdd/cmsms-config.md

 ## CMSMS-side

 Finally, don't forget to give your pages the right alias/url.
-Get to the admin, in the Content/Pages list, setup the *page alias* and *url* fields to the right name.
-They both will be matched to route to your content, you can event use content.html in url with no harm.
+Get to the admin, in the Content>Pages list, setup the *page alias* and *url* fields to the right name.
+They both will be matched to route to your content, you can event use content.html in url with no harm:

+Working:

+*page alias*: content

+*url*: content

+*url*: content.html

-This is it.
+And this is it.